cookiengineer/anet-a8-upgrades/README.md

 The OEM stepper motors are too weak to properly lift the X-carriage.
-In my case, they broke down around 10 hours after printing, typical symptom is thatthe Z-axis motors make a "loud shredding noise" and/oronly one is reacting because the Z-motor driver on themainboard already broke down.
+In my case, they broke down around 10 hours after printing, typical symptom is thatthe Z-axis motors make a "loud shredding noise" and/or only one is reacting because the Z-motor driver on the main board already broke down.

 To avoid this, it is heavily recommended to replace the